logo

 To accurately assess impact resistance, it is essential to utilize a standardized impact resistance tester, usually designed in accordance with ASTM guidelines.
 This equipment typically comprises a vertical guide tube, a falling weight, and an indenter, all of which work together to provide reliable measurements of material performance under impact conditions.

-Step 3: Place the Panel in Position
+Step 3: Placement of the Panel in Position

-Step 4: Select the Impact Load
+Step 4: Choose the Impact Load

-Step 5: Perform the Impact Test
+Step 5: Conduct the Impact Test

 Step 6: Inspect the Damage